andraskurtos/brainmap/studying/Angular Components.md

 export class AppComponent {}
 ```

-The 'template' section is the HTML template, and the 'styles' section is the CSS styles inside the TypeScript class.
+The 'template' section is the [[HTML template]], and the 'styles' section is the CSS styles inside the TypeScript class.

 ## Component Class
 The component's logic and behavior is defined in the TypeScript class.